• Skip to content

 • Disability

-About sexual development and behaviour at 12-14 years
+Typical sexual behaviour at 12-14 years

-• having intimate relationships with same-age peers
+• have intimate relationships with same-age peers

 Your child might behave in these ways because it feels good.
 They might also do it because they’re: